Are GUI Agents Focused Enough? Automated Distraction via Semantic-level UI Element Injection: Red-team Attack

 \subsection{Iterative Depth-Refinement Search}

-Existing automated jailbreaking methods against LLMs \cite{pair,tap} have demonstrated that iterative self-refinement guided by feedback can significantly improve black-box attack success rates within a fixed query budget.
-The core insight is that while a single attack attempt rarely succeeds, a structured search over a sequence of refined proposals, conditioned on what has already failed, proves far more effective than independent sampling.
-We adopt this philosophy for GUI distraction and instantiate it as a \emph{Depth $\times$ Pass@N} refinement loop inspired by TAP's greedy tree-search \cite{tap} while adapting it to the cumulative-overlay nature of element injection.
+Existing automated jailbreaking methods against LLMs \cite{pair,tap,yu2025test,wang2025comprehensive} have demonstrated that iterative structured search can significantly improve black-box attack success rates within a fixed query budget.
+The core insight is that while a single attack attempt rarely succeeds, a systematic multi-round search that carries forward the most promising accumulated state proves far more effective than independent single-depth sampling.
+We adopt this principle for GUI distraction and instantiate it as a \emph{Depth $\times$ Pass@N} refinement loop inspired by TAP's greedy tree-search \cite{tap} while adapting it to the cumulative-overlay nature of element injection.

 Formally, let $ S $ denote the original screenshot, $ I $ the task instruction, $ b^* $ the ground-truth element bounding box, $ \mathcal{E} $ the Editor LLM, and $ f_v $ the victim agent.
 At each depth $ d $, the Editor proposes $ N $ independent edit sets $ \{\mathcal{R}_{d,n}\}_{n=1}^{N} $ in parallel (Pass@N).
 Each proposal $ \mathcal{R}_{d,n} = \{(e_k, \hat{b}_k)\} $ is a list of element description $e_k$ and placement $\hat{b}_k$ pairs.
 To ensure genuine semantic distraction, these edits are filtered by applying the non-triviality constraints as defined by \cref{eq:nontrivial}, yielding the valid edit set $ \mathcal{R}_{d,n}^* $.
 The filtered edits are applied cumulatively to the previous base image: $ S_{d,n} \leftarrow \textsc{Overlay}(S^{(d-1)}, \mathcal{R}_{d,n}^*, \mathcal{P}) $, and the victim is queried to obtain a predicted click $ \hat{p}_{d,n} = f_v(S_{d,n}, I) $.